 Direct Detection vs Coherent Detection for 100G Metro Data Center Interconnect (DCI)

-Coherent detection is an optical signal detection technique that is useful both in fiber-optic communication systems and in optical measurement and sensors.
+Coherent detection is an optical signal detection technique that is useful both in fiber-optic communication systems and in optical measurements and sensors.
 It uses a local oscillator at the receiver, enabling 100Gbit/s transport on a single wavelength for long-haul DWDM networks.
 With coherent detection modulation, an optical receiver can track the phase of an optical transmitter so as to extract any phase and frequency information carried by a transmitted signal.

 Though coherent detection is a concept derived from wireless communication systems, it has been widely used in optical fiber communications, consequently bringing great benefits to long-haul optical networks.
 For 100G metro DCI, coherent detection enhances performance and spectral efficiency, but the increased cost and power consumption of coherent solutions are troubling problems.